Lessons Learned from Backup Failures

 Car Break-in Disrupts Backup Plan

 A sizable family-run retailer was using old-school media for backup.
-For years, a very reliable employee transported daily backups to an offsite storage location without incident.
-Occasionally, she detoured to the grocery store or to meet a friend before delivering backups to the offsite location.
+A very reliable employee was responsible for taking daily backups to an offsite storage location.
+The employee had been doing this daily task for several years without incident.
+Many times she took a detour to the grocery store or to meet a friend before delivering backups to the offsite location.

 Then that all changed.
 The employee stopped for dinner with friends and upon leaving, found that her car had been broken into.
 All of the backup tapes and drives were gone!
 As was the sensitive customer and company financial information.